 \subsection{Ablation Studies}

-To obtain a deeper understanding of the robustness of our SPT-augmented method, we design a thorough set of ablation experiments to verify that the main source of robustness is indeed from SPT.
+We design a thorough set of ablation experiments to verify that the main source of robustness is indeed from SPT.
 Due to the space limit, we only present the mean MAE of two areas under spatial transformations and image distortions.

-We train several degenerated variants of our default model, for which we intentionally exclude LSTM for temporal modeling and correlation constraints for regularization.
-All variants are trained without data augmentation unless otherwise mentioned.
-The detailed specifications of the variants along with their acronyms are given in Table \ref{table:variants}. \textbf{Baseline} is a generic CNN that takes a CMR slice as input and directly regresses the eleven indices. \textbf{Baseline-Aug} is built on top of Baseline by adding the data augmentation described in Sec. \ref{subsec:setup}. \textbf{SPT-AC} decomposes the CMR slice into two scales and three orientations, all of which are organized into the channel dimension for the CNN to process. \textbf{SPT-AC-H} and \textbf{SPT-AC-L} rely on SPT-AC, which further add the residual highpass and lowpass subbands into the channel dimension, respectively. \textbf{SPT-OC-L} differs from SPT-AC-L in that the former organizes the orientation subbands (and residual lowpass subband) in the channel dimension and the scale subbands in the batch dimension, enabling parameter sharing across scales. \textbf{SPT-SC-L} is the spatial degenerate of the proposed method, which puts the scale subbands (and residual lowpass subband) in the channel dimension and the orientation subbands in the batch dimension, allowing parameter sharing across orientations.
+We train several degenerated variants of the proposed model, in which we intentionally exclude LSTM for temporal modeling and correlation constraints for regularization.
+Unless otherwise specified, all variants are trained without data augmentation.
+Detailed specifications and acronyms of these variants are given in Table~\ref{table:variants}. \textbf{Baseline} is a generic CNN that takes a CMR slice as input and directly regresses the eleven indices. \textbf{Baseline-Aug} is built on top of Baseline by incorporating data augmentation described in Sec.~\ref{subsec:setup}. \textbf{SPT-AC} decomposes the CMR slice into two scales and three orientations, all organized in the channel dimension. \textbf{SPT-AC-H} and \textbf{SPT-AC-L} extend SPT-AC by adding the residual highpass and lowpass subbands into the channel dimension, respectively. \textbf{SPT-OC-L} differs from SPT-AC-L by organizing the orientation subbands (along with the residual lowpass subband) in the channel dimension and the scale subbands in the batch dimension, enabling parameter sharing across scales. \textbf{SPT-SC-L} is a spatial degenerate of the proposed method, which puts the scale subbands (along with the residual lowpass subband) in the channel dimension and the orientation subbands in the batch dimension, allowing parameter sharing across orientations.

-Through comparison between Baseline, Baseline-Aug, SPT-AC-L, SPT-OC-L, and SPT-SC-L, we are able to identify the role of SPT.
-From Fig. \ref{fig:ablation_study_1}, the primary observation is that incorporation of SPT enables robust LV quantification, especially for image distortions.
-Second, how to share subbands with respect to the CNN seems important to prediction robustness.
-The variant that allows CNN parameter sharing across orientations does a good job under various input perturbations.
-Third, Baseline-Aug is exposed to translated and rotated training data through data augmentation.
-As expected, it outperforms SPT-based variants under seen translations and rotations.
-Nevertheless, the SPT variants are also able to boost model robustness under spatial transformations compared to the na\"{i}ve Baseline.
-Fourth, all methods in question are vulnerable to adversarial attacks.
-In contrast to the result in Fig. \ref{fig:robust_adv}, we conclude that the adversarial robustness of our method mainly arises from the combination of LSTM and SPT.